Personal Injury

 Personal Injury Claims: Dealing with Insurance Companies

-• In a car accident, this may be the at-fault driver’s insurance company.
+• In a car accident, you’ll likely deal with the at‑fault driver’s auto insurance carrier.

-• In a premises liability situation, such as a slip and fall accident at a restaurant, this may be the business’ insurance company.
+• In a premises liability case — such as a slip and fall at a restaurant — the business’s insurance company will step in.

 Read More